sharoncornelius/idpf-specification/idpf_specification.md

 Flexible: Queue and Interrupt registers.
 See register section.

-**_Note:_** When the driver writes a device register and then reads that same register the device might return the old register value (value before the register write) unless the driver keeps 2 ms latency between the write access and the read accesses.
+***Note:*** When the driver writes a device register and then reads that same register the device might return the old register value (value before the register write) unless the driver keeps 2 ms latency between the write access and the read accesses.

-# Versioning (Device, Driver, virtchannel version)
+# Versioning (Device, Driver, virtchannel Version)

 ## Device Versioning